Hello Everyone!

 Please contact us if you have any questions on the following email ips.forestschool@gmail.com Happy exploring – have fun.

 Have lots of fun and please remember to send any images you have of your completed activities.
-Remember there are different resources you can use from previous weeks, in the folder at the bottom of this page.
-Take care and stay safe. ips.forestschool@gmail.com
+Remember there are different resources you can use by looking in the folder at the bottom of this page.

-Please send any images you have of exploring to me, do not worry if you can not send images, write down your exploring adventures in your jotter book, have fun!
+Please send any images you have of exploring to me, do not worry if you can not send images, write down your exploring adventures in a jotter book, have fun!
 Thank you.
-Miss Haworth . ips.forestschool@gmail.com
+Mrs Hatch ips.forestschool@gmail.com

-Searching for minibeasts is a fun activity which we always love, we get to spend time outdoors in the fresh air and clock up the exercise!
+Searching for minibeasts is so much fun, we get to spend time outdoors in the fresh air with our friends and family

 A very important part of learning about minibeasts is learning about biodiversity and why we need to look after the bugs around us!

-Think about the different areas you might find minibeasts: in dark places, under rocks, flying around, underneath leaves, behind fences, hiding in small gaps – outside you will find them in so many places.
+Let’s think about all the different areas you might find minibeasts.
+You might find them in dark places, under rocks, flying around, underneath leaves, behind fences, hiding in small gaps – outside you will find them in so many places.

 Below are different activities which will help you explore, learn and familiarise yourself with different mini beasts.